-We all rely on web browsers to get us through the day, so a serious problem with your browser of choice can have a serious impact on productivity, or peace of mind, or Netflix binge watches.
-Here are some of the most common problems you might come across in your browser, and what you should do to fix them.
+We all rely on web browsers to get us through the day, so a problem with your browser of choice can have a serious impact on productivity (or Netflix binges).

-The good news is that troubleshooting browser problems isn’t too difficult—indeed the process is similar for a lot of the issues you’re going to come across.
-Today’s browsers come with a variety of built-in tools for self-repair too, so you should be able to get everything running smoothly again within a short space of time.
+The good news is that troubleshooting browser problems isn’t too difficult—the process is similar for a lot of the issues you’re going to come across.
+Today’s browsers come with a variety of built-in tools for self-repair, too, so you should be able to get everything running smoothly again within a short space of time.

-You should already be running the latest version of your browser, but just check anyway: Help then About Google Chrome from the Chrome menu, Help then About Firefox from the Firefox menu, Update & Security then Windows Update in Windows Settings for Edge, or the Updates tab in the Mac App Store for Safari.
+You should already be running the latest version of your browser, but just check anyway: Help then About Google Chrome from the Chrome menu; About Firefox from the Firefox menu in Firefox for macOS; Help then About Firefox from the browser menu in Windows; Help & Feedback then About Microsoft Edge from the Edge menu; or About Safari from the Safari menu in Safari for macOS.

 Is an extension dragging down the performance of your browser?
-Disabling add-ons one by one is something you can try to see if it has any effect—More tools then Extensions from the Chrome menu, Add-ons from the Firefox menu, Extensions from the Edge menu, and Preferences then Extensions from the Safari menu.
+Disabling add-ons one by one is something you can try to see if it has any effect—More Tools then Extensions from the Chrome menu; Add-ons from the Firefox menu; Extensions from the Edge menu; and Preferences then Extensions from the Safari menu.